hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `max` | `Int` | Limit the result count. `0` for all data |

-- Fetch all favorite journeys.
+:material-arrow-right: Fetch all favorite journeys.
 Returns a list of [`SharedData.FavoriteJourney`](#favorite-journey) or an empty list if there is no data.

 ``` swift
 func fetchFavoriteJourneys(max: Int) -> [SharedData.FavoriteJourney]